simi/mongoid_paranoia/README.md

 ## Changes in 4.0
 ### [Uniqueness validator is not overriding default one](https://github.com/simi/mongoid-paranoia/commit/ce69dfeeb3f625535749ac919f2f643d47f3cdf4)
 This will be changed soon - https://github.com/simi/mongoid-paranoia/issues/5.
-Please leave a note if you don't like this behaviour, I want to merge it it in one week.
+Please leave a note if you don't like this behaviour, I want to merge it it soon.

 #### Old syntax:
 ```ruby